bdk99/CompSci-Discord-Bot/README.md

 Be sure to replace BOTTOKEN with the value of your bots token which you saved from step 2.

+*Please be sure that your prefix is unique to your bot only.
+This way when we have multiple people testing with their bots at once they dont collide and infinitely respond to eachother.*

+The current prefixes are already in use ! ? ^ ~ |

 ```
 Please Node: In order to get the ID values of specific things in discord to help develop the bot, please head over to https://techswift.org/2020/09/17/how-to-enable-developer-mode-in-discord/ to enable developer mode on your local client.
 This will help you be independant in the long term.
 ```